-Dog owners become keen observes not only to the dog's behavior, but also their health.
-Observing ears need not be time consuming and can be done while both of you watch television.
+Dog owners become keen observes not only to the dog's behavior but also their health.
+Observing ears need not be time consuming and you can check out their ears while watch television.

 Look for redness, swelling, discharge, or the presence of little specs of what appear to be coarse black pepper.
 Smell the ear canal.
 Does it have an odor?
 Is there a discharge (dark brown, yellowish, or bloody)?
 Any of these signs should alert you to a possible infection.